SnapperGee/tones/README.md

 The pitch segment dictates the ***frequency*** the audio will be if it has a timbre or if the audio is silence (and therefore has no timbre).
-If this segment has a timbre, it composed of 3 components:
+If this segment has a timbre, it is composed of 3 components:

 1. The leading ***pitch letter*** character consisting of one of the alpha characters A-G.